-This DS has a clear "user chain" flow for dissemination and exploitation, as illustrated in Figure 15.
+This DS has a clear "user chain" flow for dissemination and exploitation, as illustrated in Figure 6.
 As was mentioned in the ApPEC/ASPERA roadmap, this DS emerges from a need of the scientific community.
 During the DS, the many reports to be compiled (see deliverables list) will serve as database of open documents.
 Any publication will be opened to the public and be disseminated in various ways:

-- The intermediate results and the status of the project will be reported to the scientific community by regular presentations in conferences, workshops and seminars. - A web page showing the goals, results and status of the project will be set up and maintained by the LAGUNA executive board and secretariat. - Technical reports resulting from this DS will be made available for all interested parties by electronic distribution.
+• The intermediate results and the status of the project will be reported to the scientific community by regular presentations in conferences, workshops and seminars.

-- Scientific results will be published according to good scientific traditions in journals, reports and conferences. - The final technical report (CDR) will be announced on month 36 and distributed to the community, to the funding agencies, and where appropriate to the press. - The "deep science" document will be printed and distributed to funding agencies, universities and schools worldwide. - The LAGUNA web site will remain active even after month 36, although updates will be less likely to occur.
+- The final report will be transmitted to ApPEC/ASPERA with the plan that the results of the feasibility of a large underground deep science research infrastructure in Europe (but global in nature) be included in the ESFRI roadmap. - A web page showing the goals, results and status of the project will be set up and maintained by the LAGUNA executive board and secretariat. - Technical reports resulting from this DS will be made available for all interested parties by electronic distribution. - Scientific results will be published according to good scientific traditions in journals, reports and conferences. - The final technical report (CDR) will be announced on month 36 and distributed to the community, to the funding agencies, and where appropriate to the press. - The "deep science" document will be printed and distributed to funding agencies, universities and schools worldwide. - The LAGUNA web site will remain active even after month 36, although updates will be less likely to occur.

-Figure 15 User chain flow.
+Figure 6 User chain flow.

-The results of the studies will be published in a series a document, culminating with the final CDR document.
-The CDR will contain the objective and scientific information needed to reach the funding and construction phase.
-Assuming a positive feed-back from the funding agencies, the final CDR technical report will be a starting point for a subsequent detailed design work.
+The results of the studies will be published in a series a document, culminating with the final document.
+The final report will contain the objective and scientific information needed to reach the funding and construction phase.
+Assuming a positive feed-back from the funding agencies, the final report will be a starting point for a subsequent detailed design work.
 This would lead to final plans for construction and approval of the new research infrastructure.
 The experimental results to be obtained in the research infrastructure will provide top-class, forefront scientific results, which will feedback to the scientific community.
 Of course, citizens will be part of the process and will acquire knowledge from the scientific community.
 Similarly, direct spin-offs and applications will feed into the industrial component, which itself via products and services will provide improved quality of life to the citizens.